marcodigennaro/CLF-C02/Cheat_Sheet.md

   - Supports health checks
   - 4 types: Classic (old), Application (HTTP-L7), Network (TCP-L4), Gateway (L3)
 - Auto Scaling Groups (ASG):
+  - Most effective way of ensuring that a website is highly available
+    - Define: minumum size, actual/desired size and maximum size
   - Implement Elasticity for your application, across multiple AZ
   - Scale EC2 instances based on the demand on your system, and replace unhealthy
   - Integrated with the ELB